 People are quick to warn others of prior failures more often than reminding them of all of the champions who triumphed despite the most back-breaking obstacles.
 The truth is, it is not your stuff.
 It often has nothing to do with you.
 I beg of you; do not drink the poison.

-Upon returning from my honeymoon three years ago, I met a newly-divorced lady at a department store.
+Upon returning from my honeymoon three years ago, I met a recently-divorced lady at a department store.
 She inquired about my ring, which then spawned a trail of questions about my newly-married life.
-I quickly detected skepticism, cynicism as well as pity from her.
-As I answered her questions from an obvious state of euphoria, she abruptly interrupted me, immediately lowered her eyes and said with a condescending whisper, “Oh honey, I can tell you’re a smart girl.
+I immediately detected skepticism, cynicism – even pity! – from her.
+As I answered her questions from my state of euphoria, she abruptly interrupted me, lowered her eyes and said with a condescending whisper, “Oh honey, I can tell you’re a smart girl.
 You do realize it’s not always going to be that way, don’t you?”

 I found myself silenced by the sound of her vomiting every bitter feeling she had been hoarding in regards to her ex-husband and, truly, the male species in general.

 For a moment, I feared she was one thought away from casting spells or something.
 Her countenance seemed to darken with every utterance and scowl.
 I had only met this lady ten minutes prior, yet she seized an opportunity to spew venom in the direction of an unsuspecting stranger.
 After a few minutes of torture, I politely thanked her for her input, expressed condolences about her situation, and told her I was uninterested in hearing more.
 I had sympathy for her situation, but was unwilling to ingest her poison.